unbk15/Documentation/README.md

 # GitDocumentation

-A summery of some of my interests subjects.
+A summary of some of my interests subjects.